What is required to apply to the Master of Arts in Art Education?

 There are two ways:

-Sending them electronically is best to ensure they are received quickly.
+Sending transcripts electronically is best to ensure they are received quickly.

 Mail to Physical Address: 518 Main St. Suite A. Osage, IA 50461.
 Attn: Registrar